Iranian Jews: History

-Under the Achaemenids
+Achaemenid period (550–330 BC)

-Cyrus the Great and Jews
+Under Cyrus the Great

 According to the biblical account Cyrus the Great was "God's anointed", having freed the Jews from Babylonian rule.
 After the conquest of Babylonia by the Persian Achaemenid Empire, Cyrus granted all the Jews citizenship.
-Though he allowed the Jews to return to Israel (around 537 BCE), many chose to remain in Persia.
+Though he allowed the Jews to return to the Land of Israel (around 537 BC), many chose to remain in Persia.
 Thus, the events of the Book of Esther are set entirely in Iran.
 Various biblical accounts say that over forty thousand Jews did return (See Jehoiakim, Ezra, Nehemiah, and Jews).

 The historical nature of the "Cyrus decree" has been challenged.
 Professor Lester L Grabbe argues that there was no decree, but that there was a policy that allowed exiles to return to their homelands and rebuild their temples.
 He also argues that the archaeology suggests that the return was a "trickle", taking place over perhaps decades, resulting in a maximum population of perhaps 30,000.
 Philip R. Davies called the authenticity of the decree "dubious", citing Grabbe.
 Arguing against the authenticity of Ezra 1.1–4 is J. Briend, in a paper given at the Institut Catholique de Paris on 15 December 1993, who denies that it resembles the form of an official document but reflects rather the biblical prophetic idiom."

 Mary Joan Winn Leith believes that the decree in Ezra might be authentic and, along with the Cyrus Cylinder, that Cyrus, like earlier rulers, was through these decrees trying to gain support from those who might be strategically important, particularly those close to Egypt which Cyrus wished to conquer.
 She also wrote that "appeals to Marduk in the cylinder and to Yahweh in the biblical decree demonstrate the Persian tendency to co-opt local religious and political traditions in the interest of imperial control."

 By some accounts, the tomb of the prophet Daniel is located in Susa.
 The Second Temple was eventually (re)built in Jerusalem, with assistance from the Persians, and the Israelites assumed an important position in the Silk Road trade with China.

-Under Darius
+Under Darius the Great

 Cyrus ordered rebuilding the Second Temple in the same place as the first; however, he died before it was completed.
-Darius the Great came to power in the Persian empire and ordered the completion of the temple.
+Darius the Great came to power in the Persian Empire and ordered the completion of the temple.
 According to the Bible, the prophets Haggai and Zechariah urged this work.
-The temple was ready for consecration in the spring of 515 BCE, more than twenty years after the Jews' return to Jerusalem.
+The temple was ready for consecration in the spring of 515 BC, more than twenty years after the Jews' return to Jerusalem.